sergeytol/go-noname-login-aip/README.md

 # go-noname-login-api

-Noname login service ported from PHP to Go
+Experiment - Noname login service ported from PHP to Go

 It requires [dev-core](https://gitlab.*********.com/noname/dev-core) to work